cdev-framework/cdev-website/content/docs/examples/relationaldb.md

 # Serverless Relational Databases
 {{<header_divider>}}

 Relational Databases have been a flagship part of software development for the past few decades.
-With [Aws Aurora Databases](https://aws.amazon.com/rds/aurora/), you can integrate a Relational DB with your `Serverless application`.
+With [Aws Aurora Databases](https://aws.amazon.com/rds/aurora/), you can integrate a Relational DB with your `Serverless Application`.
 You can create Postgres or MySql compatible databases that scale with your application

 {{<tool_tip key="info" summary="Key Differences">}}
 Aurora Databases are designed to integrate with Serverless environments by executing SQL over a HTTP tunnel making it more accessible from a `Serverless Function`.
 You can use [third party libraries](https://github.com/cloud-utils/aurora-data-api) to access the DB from a `Serverless Function` using both the standard Python DB API and SlqAlchemy.